THE COST OF SOCIAL MEDIA MARKETING SERVICES IS SKYROCKETING.

 THE MYTH OF ‘FREE’ SOCIAL MEDIA

-If you’re a small business owner contemplating your next move in the changing social media landscape, remember this: the illusion that social media marketing is “free” is just that…an illusion.
-Using social media networks may be low or no cost, but what your company shares on them is as valuable as traditional advertising.
+If you are a small business owner contemplating your next move in the changing social media landscape, remember this: the illusion that social media marketing is “free” is just that…an illusion.
+Using social media platforms may be low or no cost, but what your company shares on them is as valuable as traditional advertising.

 A post with no meaning behind it is just a photo and nothing more.
 Your business deserves more.

-WHY YOUR BUSINESS NEEDS A LARGER SOCIAL MEDIA BUDGET IN 2020
+WHY YOUR BUSINESS NEEDS A LARGER SOCIAL MEDIA BUDGET IN 2024

 As the saying goes, you get what you pay for.
 If you are paying more for better creative, you are buying a more polished final product that will spread further in the digital ecosystem.

 1) Produce better creative.